Payment processing for SLPs

 Here's how to bill ethically and securely:

-You cannot just use any old invoicing software for this.
+You cannot just use any old software for this.

 The reason these invoicing services have to be HIPAA compliant is that the invoice you're generating has all sorts of PHI (Protected Health Information) on it.
 As soon as you put the client's full name, the fact that the invoice is for speech therapy, a CPT or ICD-10 code (all of which you need for a superbill or invoice)- that invoice has become PHI and is therefore regulated by HIPAA rules.
 This applies EVEN IF you are private pay only.

-To create an invoice in a HIPAA-compliant manner, you need to either create it as a Word or Excel doc and password protect it, or create it in your EMR (most will automatically create claims, invoices, and superbills for you).
+To create an invoice in a HIPAA-compliant manner without an EMR, you need to either create it as a Word or Excel doc and password protect it before sending it to the client.
+Or, just create it in your EMR, all of which can create claims, invoices, and superbills for you in 1-2 clicks.
+I am a BIG proponent of using your EMR- you are paying for it, and you should get use out of all of the features!

-2. Share the superbill/invoice/claim: If you are using an EMR, they all have an option to securely generate and send any billing documents to clients or insurance companies (not sure what an EHR is?
-Check out my blog post)
+2. Share the superbill/invoice/claim: If you are using an EMR, they all have an option to securely generate and send any billing documents to clients or insurance companies.

 If you aren't using an EHR, though, you MUST have a HIPAA-compliant email to send invoices (Google Workspace from Google, Microsoft Office 365, or another option like Hushmail or Virtru).
 You cannot send an invoice or superbill through regular, unsecured email.